github-linguist/linguist/CONTRIBUTING.md

 The majority of contributions won't need to touch any Ruby code at all.

+### Dependencies

+Linguist uses the [`charlock_holmes`](https://github.com/brianmario/charlock_holmes) character encoding detection library which in turn uses [ICU](http://site.icu-project.org/), and the libgit2 bindings for Ruby provided by [`rugged`](https://github.com/libgit2/rugged).
+[Bundler](https://bundler.io/) v1.10.0 or newer is required for installing the Ruby gem dependencies.
+[Docker](https://www.docker.com/) is also required when adding or updating grammars.
+These components have their own dependencies - `icu4c`, and `cmake` and `pkg-config` respectively - which you may need to install before you can install Linguist.

+For example, on macOS with [Homebrew](http://brew.sh/): `brew install cmake pkg-config icu4c && brew cask install docker` and on Ubuntu: `apt-get install cmake pkg-config libicu-dev docker-ce`.

+The latest version of Bundler v1 can be installed with `gem install bundler -v "~>1.10"`.

 ## Getting started

 Before you can start contributing to Linguist, you'll need to set up your environment first.
 Clone the repo and run `script/bootstrap` to install its dependencies.